dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     Similar to the `Basket.API` project, the project system will automatically generate code behind the scenes to represent the messages and service defined in the `basket.proto` file.
 We'll use these generated types in our client service implementation.

-1. Open the `BasketService.cs` file and add some `using` statements to import the namespace and create some type aliases for the generated gRPC client types.
+1. Open the `BasketService.cs` file in the `WebApp` project and add some `using` statements to import the namespace and create some type aliases for the generated gRPC client types.
 This will make it easier to refer to them in the rest of the code:

     ```csharp
     using eShop.Basket.API.Grpc;